MarekMatyas/Cloud-computing-AWS/README.md

 If everything is up to date so far we come back to our GitBash and exit our machine `exit`.

-Note- to connect to any instance we will need to copy the code from example section in AWS and paste in the GitBash local host.
+**Note**- to connect to any instance we will need to copy the code from example section in AWS and paste in the GitBash local host.

-If we would like to migrate file onto our EC2 instance:
+***If we would like to migrate file onto our EC2 instance:***

 - First we have to navigate into our secure shell folder we created previously `cd .ssh`